sofianeElguendouz/argumentation-mining-models/README.md

                         Hub, or a model path.

-Where `mlflow-dir` must be the same directory where the MLFlow artifacts of the training were done.
+Where `mlflow-dir` must be the same directory where the MLFlow artifacts of the training were uploaded (i.e., the `OUTPUT_DIR` of the training script).
 Some other optional parameters are:

     --tokenizer TOKENIZER
                         Pretrained tokenizer name or path (if not the same as